NeemaMwende/Odoo-llm/llm_mcp_server/README.md

 ### 2. Get API Key

+**Option A (Recommended):** Use the "New MCP Key" button:
+- User Preferences → Account Security → **New MCP Key**, or
+- LLM → Configuration → MCP Server → **New MCP Key**

+This generates an API key with ready-to-copy client configurations.

+**Option B:** Create a standard API key:
-Odoo → User Avatar → Preferences → Account Security → API Keys → New
+- User Preferences → Account Security → API Keys → New

 ### 3. Configure Client